tasanda/CSCI-585-Database-Systems/README.md

 Homework 4: Data mining using UI-based tools WEKA, KNIME, RapidMiner.
 Build linear regression model to find summary statistics.

 Homework 5: Working with NoSQL (using data stored in JSON format).
-Usued MongoDB Atlas - a cloud-based installation of MongoDB.
+Used MongoDB Atlas - a cloud-based installation of MongoDB.
 Used GeoJSON library to perform geospatial functions similar to HW3.